l-portet/svelte-compiler-api/README.md

 ## Why?

-Svelte is a great framework, but it's not always easy to use it simply in any environment.
+Svelte is a great framework, but it's not always easy to use it simply in any environment (like Codepen).
 This package provides a wrapper around the Svelte compiler, which allows you to compile a single Svelte component to executable JS.

 ## How?